django-cms/django-cms/docs/how_to/install.rst

 To use django CMS efficiently, we recommend:

 * Creating a separate set of credentials for django CMS.
-* Creating a separate database for django CMS to use.
+* Creating a new database for django CMS, not reusing an existing one.

 .. _PostgreSQL: http://www.postgresql.org/
 .. _MySQL: http://www.mysql.com